weirdnik/plib/README.md

 ### Not implemented BLIP features

+* BLIP was displaying a list of last ten logged in visitors who displayed the user's cockpit.
+This is not implemented in Plib.

-* BLIP had a feature of sending statuses and messages through XMPP.
+* BLIP had a feature of sending and receiving statuses and messages through XMPP.
 This is not implemented in Plib.

 * BLIP had an option to receive voice messages and MMS messages with pictures.
 This is not implemented in Plib.